zolware/specsPonteligo/doc/mvp.rst

 Templates
 #########

-The base template will be based on the original `Cookiecutter <https://github.com/pydanny/cookiecutter-django>`_ template.
-Figure :numref:`f_signIn` shows the basic template and the Sign In page, the "home" page for non-authenticated users.
+The base template will be based on the front-end framework `Twitter Bootstrap v4.0.0 - alpha 4  <http://v4-alpha.getbootstrap.com>`_.
+Figure :numref:`f_signIn` shows a basic Sign In page example, the "home" page for non-authenticated users, for the MVP.

 .. figure:: ../images/mvp_signIn.png
     :name: f_signIn